penoonan/app/README.md

 ##Breaking Changes and Backwards Compatibility

-Sketch is in an alpha stage, and some changes to the core framework will necessitate changes to the sample application's default bootstrap code.
+Sketch is in some sort of alpha or beta stage, and some changes to the core framework will necessitate changes to the application.

 If you are using Sketch, and running `composer update` causes your application to break (please never update production dependencies without testing locally first), then there are two things you can do: